sanjuthomas/kafka-connect-gcp-bigtable/README.md

 ```
 bin/connect-distributed.sh config/bigtable-connect-distributed.properties config/bigtable-sink.properties
 ```
-## Question?
+## Questions?

-Either create an issues in this project or send me a note to bt@sanju.org.
+Either create an issues in this project or send it to bt@sanju.org.
+Thanks!